Quantitative shrinking target properties for rotations and interval exchanges: Proof of Theorem

-Recall the symbolic coding of an IET (Appendix \ref{symb code}).
-Given an IET $T$, let $e_T:\mathbb{N}\to \mathbb{R}$ be defined as follows: $e_T(n)$ is the minimum distance between 2 discontinuities of $T^n$.
+Given an IET $T$, let $e_T:\mathbb{N}\to \mathbb{R}$ be defined as follows: $e_T(n)$ is the minimum distance between two discontinuities of $T^n$.
 If two discontinuities orbit into each other then $e_T(n)$ is defined to be 0.
-Since $T^{-1}(\{0,1\})$ are contained in the set of discontinuities we have that $e_T(n)$ is at most the measure of the smallest $(n-1)$-block (see Appendix \ref{symb code}).
+Since $T^{-1}(\{0,1\})$ is contained in the set of discontinuities we have that $e_T(n)$ is at most (i.e. $\leq$\footnote{Throughout the paper, when we write `at most' we mean $\leq$.
+We avoid using this term when a distinction between $<$ and $\leq$ is important for our arguments.}) the measure of the smallest $(n-1)$-block interval (see Appendix \ref{symb code}).
 Notice that $e_T$ is a non-increasing function.